Practical-ASP-NET/BlazorTailwindTemplate/README.md

 </ItemGroup>

 ...
 ```

-If you wish to use a different version of .NET you have a couple of options:
+If you wish to use a different version of .NET you will need to change the TargetFramework and Package References.
+There are a couple of ways to change the referenced package versions:

-- manually change the version numbers in here
+- Manually change the version numbers in the .csproj
-- use the Nuget package manager in your IDE to downgrade the NuGet packages, and/or the .NET version.
+- Use the Nuget package manager in your IDE to downgrade the NuGet packages

+You can also change the `TargetFramework` by manually updating the csproj or using your IDE to target a different version (for example net5.0).